Lyrics:We Live Again [Version (a)]:

 Oh I grow weary of the end

-The first lines refer to Al Hansen's art ("sifted through sand and leftover nightmares. . .turns shit to gold") and his influence ("blows my soul crazy").
-The second verse seems to be about the bohemian, artistic lifestyle that Al Hansen pioneered.
-It could refer to Los Angeles, but the line "Stink like colognes from a new-fangled wasteland," using a little wordplay, might point the song towards Germany.
+The first verse refer to Al Hansen's art ("sifted through sand and leftover nightmares...turns shit to gold") and his influence ("blows my soul crazy"), and possibly even to Al directly ("withered hands").
+The second verse seems to be about the bohemian, artistic lifestyle that Al Hansen helped pioneer.
+The line "stink like colognes from a new-fangled wasteland," using a little wordplay, might point the song towards Germany.
 Back in the '80s, Al Hansen opened an art school in Cologne, Germany.
 Beck spent a little time there as a teenager, as well.

 2000 VULTURES